Magnifying glass reviewing documents for an FDA 513(g) request for information.

 Your submission package should be more than just a collection of documents; it should tell a cohesive story.
 Every piece, from the cover letter to the draft labeling, should align and support your request.
 The FDA provides detailed guidance on how to format your request, which is your primary blueprint.
 Your package will center around four key components: a formal cover letter, a detailed description of your device and its use, proposed labeling and marketing materials, and your specific questions for the agency.
 Getting these elements right is the first step toward a productive interaction with the FDA.

-The Cover Letter and Device ID
+Starting Strong: Your Cover Letter and Device ID

 Your cover letter is the formal introduction to your submission.
 It sets the stage for everything that follows, so it needs to be clear and professional.
 Start by explicitly stating that you are submitting a Request for Information under Section 513(g) of the Federal Food, Drug, and Cosmetic Act.
 Be sure to clearly identify your device by its proprietary or common name, and use this name consistently throughout all your documents.
 This simple step prevents confusion and helps the reviewer keep everything organized.
 This is also your chance to frame the conversation and guide the reviewer’s thinking from the very beginning.

-Describing Your Device and Its Use
+How to Clearly Describe Your Device and Its Use

 This is the heart of your submission.
 Here, you need to provide a detailed description of your device, including its physical characteristics, materials, and mechanism of action.
 Explain how it works in simple, direct terms.
 You should also include a clear statement of its intended use, which describes the device’s purpose.
 Are you claiming it will diagnose, treat, or prevent a specific condition?
 This information is critical, as the intended use heavily influences the device’s classification and regulatory requirements.
 Including photographs, diagrams, or engineering drawings can be incredibly helpful for giving the reviewer a complete picture of your product.

-Your Labeling and Technical Specs
+Detailing Your Labeling and Technical Specs

 The FDA doesn’t just review your device; it reviews everything you say about your device.
 That’s why you must include a draft of all proposed labeling.
 This includes the device label itself, packaging, instructions for use (IFU), and any promotional materials like brochures or website content.
 The claims you make in your labeling must be consistent with the intended use you described.
 Any discrepancy can raise red flags and complicate your review.
 Providing this information upfront shows the FDA you’ve thought through your marketing and are prepared to meet labeling requirements for your potential device class.